Sharing Product Record and BOM Information: Maximizing Value Between PLM and ERP

 Arena believes the true value of integration occurs when product development and execution processes are functions of PLM and ERP alike in a seamless, end-to-end solution.
 This integration links together the critical upstream and downstream processes and data between classically disparate user groups who work in different enterprise systems.

-To achieve this goal, Arena has just launched Arena API, a bi-directional API that provides an ideal framework and integration environment between PLM and ERP for the release and bi-directional data sharing from one system to the other.
+To achieve this goal, Arena's API provides an ideal framework and integration environment between PLM and ERP for the release and bi-directional data sharing from one system to the other.
 This allows innovative product companies to streamline efficiencies for developing superior products.

-The benefits of integrating ERP and PLM — and the impact that it has to a manufacturer’s success — can be expected to grow as ERP and PLM are further integrated to enable bi-directional data sharing.
+The benefits of integrating ERP and PLM—and the impact that it has on a manufacturer’s success — can be expected to grow as ERP and PLM are further integrated to enable bi-directional data sharing.

 An example of a successful ERP and PLM integration is the high-profile success of TrueNorth Avionics, the aircraft telecommunication device manufacturer.
 Supply Chain World magazine examined how Arena’s integration with NetSuite allowed TrueNorth to soar high above the competition.